josephmienko/crooked-sentry/README.md

 └─────────────────────────────────────────────┘
 ```

+### Static IP Configuration

+The deployment automatically configures a **static IP address (192.168.0.200/24)** on the Raspberry Pi to prevent network connectivity issues from DHCP lease expiration.
+This ensures:

+- ✅ Cameras can always reach the Pi at a known address
+- ✅ No dependency on DHCP server availability
+- ✅ Consistent remote access via SSH and WireGuard
+- ✅ Reliable service availability

+Configuration is managed via NetworkManager in `ansible/roles/common/tasks/main.yml`.

 ## Network Detection

 Nginx classifies clients based on IP address:

 - **LAN**: Local network clients (192.168.x.x, 172.16.x.x, etc.)
 - **VPN**: WireGuard clients (10.8.0.x)
 - **Internet**: All other clients (restricted access)